debiki/debiki-wordpress-comments/readme.txt

 (perhaps with `sudo`)
 (On my Ubuntu TurnKey Linux virtual machine, I also needed to `aptitude install g++`.)

-Then install Brunch, and nodejs dependencies:
+Then install Grunt, and nodejs dependencies:

-$ npm install brunch
+$ sudo npm install -g grunt  # see http://gruntjs.com/

-$ npm install  # installs Node dependencies
+$ npm install  # installs Node and Grunt dependencies

 Now you can bundle JS and CSS files like so:
-$ brunch build -c config/nodejs-brunch-config.ls

-And rebuild automatically on changes:
-$ brunch watch -c config/nodejs-brunch-config.ls
+$ grunt

 == Testing ==